4 Electronics Stocks to Escape Pandemic-Led Disruptions

 Industry Description

+The Zacks Electronics - Miscellaneous Components industry primarily comprises companies that provide a wide range of accessories and parts used in electronic products.
+Their offerings include power control and sensor technologies to mitigate equipment damage, testing products for safety, and advanced medical solutions.
+The industry participants cater to varied end markets such as telecommunications, automotive electronics, medical devices, industrial, transportation, energy harvesting, defense and aerospace electronic systems, and consumer electronics.
+Its customers consist of original equipment manufacturers, independent electronic component distributors and electronic manufacturing service providers.

-Supply-Chain Disruptions Remain Worrisome: The industry players are reeling under the coronavirus-induced macroeconomic woes.
-Supply chains have been disrupted by the social-distancing and shelter-in-place measures, owing to the pandemic, which, in turn, has severely impacted the industry participants.
-Although economies are gradually reopening in several parts of the world, production delays remain a major concern.
+Supply-Chain Disruptions Remain Worrisome: The industry players are reeling under the impacts of the coronavirus-induced macroeconomic woes.
+Supply chains have been disrupted by lockdown measures, owing to the pandemic, which, in turn, severely impacted the industry participants.
+Although economies have reopened in several parts of the world, production delays remain a major concern.
 The pandemic has aggravated the concerns related to the economic downturn, which continues to wreak havoc on new bookings of the industry players.
-Increasing health risks and deaths related to the coronavirus outbreak have made people more apprehensive about further disruptions, which, in turn, are affecting their spending patterns.
+The emergence of new variants of COVID-19 continues to disrupt the supply chain further, which is concerning.

-Labor Shortages are Concerning: The Coronavirus outbreak-induced labor shortages are continuously impacting the production capacity of electronic companies.
-The companies are struggling to meet the rising demand due to the reopening of economies, owing to worker absenteeism and short-term shutdowns.
-The shortage of labor is dampening the growth prospects of the industry participants by increasing their lead times.
+Labor Shortages - A Concern: The coronavirus outbreak-induced labor shortages are continuously impacting the production capacity of electronic companies.
+The companies are struggling to meet the rising demand as a result of the reopening of economies, owing to worker absenteeism and short-term shutdowns.
+The shortage of labor, along with rising inflationary pressure, is dampening the growth prospects of the industry participants by increasing their lead times.

-5G Prospects are Key Catalysts: The growing deployment of 5G holds near-term prospects for the industry players.
-An uptick in demand for 5G test solutions required for 5G deployment is another major positive.
-The growing number of high-speed data centers worldwide, which require ultra-fast internet 5G promises to deliver, is another tailwind.
-Increased connectivity and technology use in consumer electronics through IoT, AI, robotics, AR/VR, and others further set the demand for 5G.
-Given the upbeat scenario, the industry is anticipated to remain on the growth trajectory, backed by efforts to strengthen 5G.

-Prospects Around Advanced Packaging Solid: The increasing demand for miniaturization, greater functionality, lower power consumption, and improved thermal, as well as electrical performance, is driving semiconductor packaging and test technologies.
-The growing requirement for advanced packaging is gaining traction in the semiconductor industry, which is a key catalyst for the industry participants.
+Automation Boom - A Tailwind: The requirement for faster, more powerful and energy-efficient electronics is leading to increased automation.
+The use of control systems such as computers and robots as well as information technologies for handling different processes and machinery is driving growth in the industry.
+The growing installation of collaborative robots, which add efficiency to production processes by working with production workers, will continue to benefit the industry participants.
+IoT-supported factory-automation solutions are other contributing factors.
+The evolution of smart cars and autonomous vehicles is expected to drive growth of the industry.

+Miniaturization Remains a Key Factor: The industry participants are benefiting from the ongoing transition in semiconductor manufacturing technology.
+The demand for advanced packaging, which enables the miniaturization of electronic products, remains strong.
+The consistent shift to smaller dimensions, the rapid adoption of device architectures like FinFET transistors and 3D-NAND, and the rising utilization of new manufacturing materials to increase transistor and bit density are driving the demand for solutions provided by the industry players.

 Zacks Industry Rank Indicates Bleak Prospects

-The Zacks Electronics - Semiconductors industry is housed within the broader Zacks Computer and Technology sector.
-It currently carries a Zacks Industry Rank #139, which places it in the bottom 45% of more than 250 Zacks industries.
+The Zacks Electronics – Miscellaneous Components industry is housed within the broader Zacks Computer and Technology sector.
+It carries a Zacks Industry Rank #136, which places it in the bottom 46% of more than 250 Zacks industries.

-The group’s Zacks Industry Rank, which is basically the average of the Zacks Rank of all the member stocks, indicates solid near-term prospects.
-Our research shows that the top 50% of the Zacks-ranked industries outperforms the bottom 50% by a factor of more than 2 to 1.
+Looking at the aggregate earnings estimate revisions, it appears that analysts are pessimistic about this industry’s earnings growth potential.
+Since Feb 28, 2022, the industry’s earnings estimates for the current year have moved down 17.7%.

 Despite the gloomy industry outlook, a few stocks have the potential to outperform the market based on a strong earnings outlook.
 But before we present the top industry picks, it is worth taking a look at the industry’s shareholder returns and current valuation first.

-The Zacks Electronics - Semiconductors industry has surpassed the Zacks S&P 500 composite, as well as the broader Zacks Computer and Technology sector, over the past year.
+The Zacks Electronics - Miscellaneous Components industry has underperformed the S&P 500 composite and outperformed the broader Zacks Computer and Technology sector over the past year.

 One-Year Price Performance